 There’s a third aspect to this: the ever-changing and complex nature of algorithms means that working on accommodating cloud computing adds to the cost.

-With artificial intelligence taking over jobs that employ humans, the subsequent unemployment is an ethical dilemma.
+With Artificial Intelligence taking over jobs that employ humans, the subsequent unemployment that may arise is an ethical dilemma.

 In fact, by 2022, AI is expected to eliminate 75 million jobs according to the World Economic Forum.

 Take the trucking industry, for example.
 As of 2018, it employed over 1.5 million individuals in the US.
 However, with the use of self-driving trucks becoming widespread, how many of these jobs do you think will be lost?